Uninstall the Mac Agent

 Ensure that you verify the correct item is selected for removal before you enter the password and confirm deletion.

-The User Audit Report records information for device deletions including the Date/Time of removal, the Client, Site and Device details, the Username and the action.
+The User Audit Report records information for device deletions including the Date/Time of removal, the Client, Site and Device details, the username, and the action.
 For example: Agent Uninstalled Manually from Device.

 Automatic Mac Agent uninstall

-2. Multi-select the target devices (shift and left-click for a range, control and left-click for specific devices)
+2. Multi-select the target devices (shift and left-click for a range, control and left-click for specific devices).

-3. Right-click one of the selected devices
+3. Right-click one of the selected devices and select Delete Workstation > Delete from Dashboard.

 Depending on the Agent cycle, the Agent removal process may take over an hour to complete.